 A full list of my publications and work in progress can be found here.

-at the University of Surrey.
+of Kingston.
 I gained a first in music

 from the University of Southampton and a Masters' in Composition from the